natcap/invest.users-guide/source/fisheries.rst

 Habitat Parameters
 ^^^^^^^^^^^^^^^^^^

 4. **Habitat Dependency Parameters File (CSV)**.
-The provided CSV file should contain the habitat dependencies (0-1) for each life stage or age for each habitat type that is also provided in the Habitat Change CSV File.
+The provided CSV file should contain the habitat dependencies (0-1) for each age/stage for each habitat type that is also provided in the Habitat Change CSV File.

     *Naming Conventions:* Any alphanumeric string of characters.
 Best to avoid whitespace characters.